Meet the Staff, Board, and Our Partners

 Brandi Vore

-Acting Executive Director, Trainer, and DEI Ambassador
+Executive Director, Trainer, and DEI Ambassador

 Brandi Vore is a 38 y/o person in long-term recovery, who has her bachelor’s degree in Operations Management.
 She has two children and is married to her best friend and love of her life, David.
 She has worked in the substance use and mental health field for over ten years and has held several positions throughout that time.
 She is a Certified Peer Recovery Support Specialist with specialized tracks in Supervision, Youth, Veterans, and Elderly Assistance.
 Finally, she is a Certified Strengthening Families Facilitator and Trainer as well as a Job Club coach and trainer for Mental Health First Aid-Youth and Adult.